Lukas238/styleguide-boilerplate/Readme.md

 All SCSS source files are to be included in `src/cscc/` folder.

-Each scss file must also inclue a documentation block in `KSS syntax` to be parserd into the style guide.
+Each scss file must also inclue a documentation block in `KSS syntax` to be parserd into the styleguide.
 Here's an example KSS comment:
 ```scss
 /*